roman-milk/roman-milk.github.io/lindas-lover.md

+===

- ****** Linda's Lover ****** bygeronimo_appleby© No matter, the seed was sown and in spite of trying desperately to put the images out of her troubled mind, Linda found she kept returning to the story, and of course she eventually replaced the characters with herself and her son, Sean.
+No matter, the seed was sown and in spite of trying desperately to put the images out of her troubled mind, Linda found she kept returning to the story, and of course she eventually replaced the characters with herself and her son, Sean.

  To Sean however, things were never the same.
 He kept up the outward appearance of normality in the same way that Linda managed, but his nights were filled with masturbatory fantasies from the very next evening.
 Sean lay in his bed the next night and struggled with the images that popped unbidden into his mind.
 He was tormented by the knowledge that his mother was laying in her bed only yards away from his, and he had to fight the constant urges to go to her.
 He fantasised about his mother's body and dreamed of taking her petite, firm breasts into his mouth and sucking on them.
 He pictured Linda's slim waist and soft stomach as he pulled at his cock vigorously, and he became even more aroused when he visualised how her breasts had moved with a soft swaying movement as she tugged at the man's cock.
 Sean's semen spurted from his cock with an energy that took his breath away when he climaxed during these marathon wanking sessions, and such was Sean's ardour that he found that his cock would stay hard and demanding in spite of its recent outpouring of Sean's desire.